 #4 Resident abuse

 One of the most unsettling things to think about is a loved one being abused by a nursing home caregiver.
-Neglect, which can lead to bedsores and other ailments, is one type of caregiver abuse.
+Neglect, which can lead to bedsores and other ailments, is one type of elder abuse.
 But it can also take place in the form of physical or psychological abuse.
 Another form of nursing home abuse that is often overlooked is resident-to-resident abuse.

 Whether a resident is abused by a caregiver or another resident, a nursing home is required to report within certain time frames.
 The facility may also be liable for the injuries suffered.

 Talk to a an elder abuse and nursing home neglect lawyer in Southern California

 If you or a loved one resides in a nursing home and suffers a personal injury due to the facility’s negligence, the law may allow recovery.
 Salamati Law serves personal injury clients in Los Angeles and throughout Southern CA so that they can receive the compensation they deserve while holding at-fault nursing homes accountable.
 A financial recovery may pay for medical expenses, pain and suffering, and other losses.
-Call today for a free case review with slip and fall lawyer in Los Angeles.
+Call today for a free case review with Los Angeles slip and fall lawyer.

 Additional resources about nursing home hazards: